 Death Valley National Park is a place of extremes: It holds the title for hottest recorded temperature on the planet (134 F), it’s home to the lowest point in North America (282’ below sea level), and it’s the driest place in the US (getting only an average of 2” of annual rainfall).

-It’s inhospitable and unforgiving, but if you look past its harsh first impressions you’ll find the park is undeniably beautiful.
+It’s inhospitable and unforgiving, but if you look past its harsh first impressions when you’re navigating through, you’ll find the park is undeniably beautiful.
 Towering canyons, undulating dunes, and a massive basin cover its 3.4 million acres and offer endless opportunities for adventure.
 Alex and I couldn’t wait to start exploring!

 Furnace Creek Campground